leosole/cv/README.md

 # CV

-This is a React project that renders my curriculum vitae in a web format.
+This is a React project that renders my curriculum vitae.
 You can view it here: [https://leosole.github.io/cv/](https://leosole.github.io/cv/)

 ## Technologies Used